 Participants with occasional deviations and acting in good faith won't typically lead to escalations.
 The MCC is more concerned about scenarios where participants continuously deviate from plan (i.e. trend versus ad-hoc).
 These patterns of deviation may result in corrective actions and escalations by the MCC to maintain the integrity of the migration process and fairness among all participants.
-The governance and reporting around Migration execution will be refined in future consultations.
+The governance and reporting around Migration execution will be refined in future consultations has been defined in